-Although my job as a daycare provider does have activity, the reality is I do not chase children all day.
+Although my job as a daycare provider does have activities, the reality is I do not chase children all day.
 I am “with” children all day.
 A great example, my yard is set up with a play area that is about 100 feet by 100 feet.
-It is open, free.
+It is open, and free.
 But, let’s be clear, I do not “chase” children all day.
 Nice try brain – that worked for years.
 I convinced myself for decades that I was active.
 As I aged, I started to realize even the simplest of activity began causing pain.
 I couldn’t run like I used to (mind you, I hate running, always have).
 I do play tag with the kids, but they began outrunning me.
-It is a real eye opener when you lose a race to a three-year old who isn’t even trying.
+It is a real eye-opener when you lose a race to a three-year-old who isn’t even trying.

 Along came Coach Peggy.
 She called me out on my “busy” concept.
 Bullshit.
 BUSY?
 She dug deeper with a different approach asking me what my history was with activity.
 We went back to childhood.
 I realized that movement was a part of my life and it kept me fit.
 I also realized exercise used to be a stress reliever, and I wanted that again.